meolu/walle-web/docs/faq-en.md

 ```

-4.How to add user's ssh-key to linux
+4.How to add user's ssh-key to server
 -------------------------------------------
 **on host**
 ```